top of page

 10. Cravings or urges to use the substance.

-To be diagnosed with a substance use disorder, you need to meet 2 or more of these criteria within a 12 month period.
+To be diagnosed with a substance use disorder, you need to meet 2 or more of these criteria within 12 months.
 If you answered yes to 2 or 3 of the above, it is considered mild.
-4 – 5 yes answers is considered moderate.
-Answering 6 or more as yes, it is considered severe.
+4 – 5 yes answers are considered moderate.
+Answering 6 or more as yes is considered severe.

 1. Pre-Alcoholic

 Occasional relief drinking.
-It makes you feel better about yourself, helps with worrying or make you forget about something that is troubling you.
+It makes you feel better about yourself, helps with worrying, or makes you forget about something that is troubling you.

 2. Early Alcoholic

-Onset of memory blackouts and excessive drinking.
-You start obsessing over the next drink, and possibly lying about the amount you’ve been drinking or denying that you have been drinking.
+The onset of memory blackouts and excessive drinking.
+You start obsessing over the next drink and possibly lying about the amount you’ve been drinking or denying that you have been drinking.

 3. Middle Alcoholic